 2. Make identity resolution a top priority.

 The ability to recognize customers at every touchpoint is the most essential capability for enabling contextual marketing.
-Adopt a strategic approach to identity that bridges every channel and device and provides a single customer view.
+Adopt a strategic approach to identity resolution that bridges every channel and device and provides a single customer view.
 It’s the prerequisite for delivering an experience that feels individually tailored.
 The Disney World My Magic+ experience is a great example; customers rave about the convenience of using their magic wristbands to open hotel doors, pay for food, collect souvenir photos and enter FastPass rides.

 3. Create a mobile experience that doesn’t just satisfy but delights.